camunda/feel-scala/README.md

 ## How to use it?

-You can use the FEEL engine in different ways
+You can integrate the FEEL engine in different ways

 * [standalone or as script engine](https://github.com/camunda/feel-scala/tree/master/feel-engine#how-to-use-it)
 * [together with a standalone / embedded Camunda DMN engine](https://github.com/camunda/feel-scala/tree/master/feel-engine-factory#how-to-use-it) via feel engine factory spi
 * [together with a Camunda BPM engine](https://github.com/camunda/feel-scala/tree/master/feel-engine-plugin#how-to-use-it) as process engine plugin

+Then, you can use FEEL expressions in decision tables and decision literal expressions.

 ## Examples